Capitol Reef is my favorite Utah National Park and I’ll share the perfect one-day itinerary so you don’t miss any of the park’s highlights.

 We spent three partial days exploring the park but if you are short on time, one day in Capitol Reef is a perfect amount of time to hit the highlights.

-I want to warn you, one day in Capitol Reef will leave you wanting more.
+I want to warn you, that one day in Capitol Reef will leave you wanting more.
 Capitol Reef is a hidden gem and could easily entertain a family for a week.

 Fun Facts about Capitol Reef National Park

 - The Historic Fruita area is the most visited part of the park and is small enough to easily be explored in one day.
-We chose to spend three days in the park so we could fit in a few hikes.
+We chose to spend three days in the park so we could fit in a few extra hikes without feeling exhausted.

-Capitol Reef is named for the area’s unforgettable topography.
+- Capitol Reef is named for the area’s unforgettable topography.
 ‘Capitol’ for the white domes of Navajo Sandstone resembling the domes of capitol buildings and ‘reef’ for the rocky cliffs resembling an ocean reef which also makes travel difficult.

 What is Capitol Reef National Park known for?

-A day in Capitol Reef also provides a great glimpse into the Native Americans and pioneers who lived in the area.
+A day in Capitol Reef also provides a great historical glimpse into the Native Americans and pioneers who lived in the South Central Utah area.

 What is unique about Capitol Reef National Park?

 The rock on the west side of the park folded over and was lifted 7k feet above the east side.
 Since this fold happened, the rock has experienced erosion which exposed the fold and continues to create canyons, arches, spires, and many other beautiful rock formations.

 What is a waterpocket?

 Native Americans used them to collect and store rainwater.
 The water pockets we saw ranged from small puddles, which dried out quickly in the sun, to holes, deep and wide enough to swim in.

-What to know before you go to Capitol Reef
+Know before you go to Capitol Reef